Sara Pajunen is an interdisciplinary artist based in Minnesota (USA),

 Her work blends folk traditions (violin, hardanger d’amore, voice), still and moving imagery, environmental recordings, and improvisation.
 Born into the immigrant culture of Minnesota’s Mesabi Iron Range, Pajunen’s artistic practice is driven by the intersections of her ancestral roots, American cultural histories, and a deep connection to environments through sound.
 While questioning dominant American narratives, she searches for long-rhythm values and uncovers beauty and familiarity in the overlooked.

 As a composer and improviser, Pajunen challenges conventional boundaries between noise and music, using sound to alter our perception of the physical world.
+She has studied composition and improvisation with Tanya Kalmanovitch, Anthony Coleman, and Ted Reichman and environmental recording with Chris Watson, Jez Riley French, and Jana Winderen.
 Longterm project Mine Songs: Sounding an Altered Landscape explores the transformed environment of the Mesabi Iron Range, investigating the fissure in our relationship with the earth and the complex stories we tell ourselves (or have been told) about history, power, identity, and agency.
 Works from Mine Songs have been presented on stage, in galleries, and as a 2024 audio album.

 Pajunen has performed extensively in Europe and North America and her work has received funding from the Jerome Foundation, Minnesota State Arts Board, Kone Foundation, New Music USA, American Scandinavian Foundation, and the Arts Council of Finland - amongst others.
 She holds classical music degrees in both the United States and Finland, and a Master of Music in Contemporary Improvisation from New England Conservatory.